WordPress Guides

 If you're not comfortable editing the theme's CSS file, you can use inline CSS to change the font color.
 Edit the specific page or post where you want to modify the font color and use the HTML "style" attribute to add inline CSS.
 For instance, to make the font color blue, use the code: Your Text Here

-How To Change Font Color In WordPress Theme Example:
+How To Change Font Color In Wordpress Theme Example:

 Let's say you have a photography website that primarily uses a black and white theme.
 However, you want the headers to stand out with a vibrant red color.
 Using DamnWoo plugins, you can easily modify the relevant CSS class to achieve this.
 Your headers will instantly grab the attention of your visitors and make a lasting impression.